MLeidel/CodeScriber/CSdoc.md

 - **Markdown**
   Open your markdown document's compiled HTML in your browser.
   Each save of a markdown document generates it's HTML file.

+- **Insert Zen**
+  Insert a code snipit from a list of tags stored in the tags.js file.
+  Alternatively, if you know the tag name you can type it and click Alt-Z.

 - **Find File**
   Find (and open) a file anywhere on the system